 The Protected Disclosure Act 2012 encourages and assists people in making disclosures of improper conduct by public officers and public bodies.
 It provides protection to people who make disclosures in accordance with the Act and establishes a system for the matters disclosed to be investigated and rectifying action to be taken.

-The Victorian Responsible Gambling Foundation is committed to the aims and objectives of the Protected Disclosures Act 2012 (the Act).
-It does not tolerate improper conduct by its staff, including corrupt conduct, or the taking of reprisals against those who come forward to disclose such conduct.
+The Foundation does not tolerate improper conduct by employees, nor the taking of reprisals against those who come forward to disclose such conduct.

-Disclosures about the Victorian Responsible Gambling Foundation or its employees can be made directly to the Independent Broad-based Anti-corruption Commission (IBAC) or to the Department of Justice and Regulation’s Protected Disclosure Coordinator and to other specified officers in the department.
-Disclosures may also be made to the Victorian Ombudsman.
+Disclosures about the Victorian Responsible Gambling Foundation or its employees can be made directly to the Independent Broad-based Anti-corruption Commission.